 For workers on normal working hours, getting fixed wages for working fixed hours, you pay the net fixed wage, including any fixed amounts normally paid on a regular basis (eg bonuses or commission).
 Overtime is not counted except if you are required to provide it in your contract with the employee, and they are required to work it.

-If an employee works normal working hours but their pay varies with the amount of work done (eg piece rates) or is partly made up of bonuses or commission based on output, calculate their average hourly rate over the past 12 weeks.
+If an employee works normal working hours but their pay varies with the amount of work done (eg piece rates) or is partly made up of bonuses or commission based on output, calculate their average hourly rate over the past 52 weeks (or the average of the previous weeks worked if fewer than 52 weeks).
 Ignore any premium element for overtime.
 Holiday pay is calculated by multiplying the average number of normal weekly working hours by the average hourly rate.

-If an employee works shifts, so that hours and pay vary each week but in a set pattern, or there are no normal working hours, holiday pay is calculated from average weekly pay over the previous 12 weeks.
+If an employee works shifts, so that hours and pay vary each week but in a set pattern, or there are no normal working hours, holiday pay is calculated from average weekly pay over the previous 52 weeks (or the average of the previous weeks worked if fewer than 52 weeks).
 Overtime is included.

 You can claim holiday pay back if an employee leaves after having taken full holiday entitlement, but you cannot deduct overpaid holiday pay from the final wage payment unless there is a written agreement for the deduction of wages.